 Until May 2019, Andy brought both invaluable and useful insight into how local health services can be accessed by veterans and as a Health Ambassador in Doncaster, he, along with others, act as a ‘critical friend’ to health and care organisations, sharing views on organisational activities, associated with the delivery of their strategic plans.

 Gary Stapleton now represents Doncaster’s armed forces community as part of the Health Ambassador network – we are delighted and look forward to working with Gary.
+The Health Ambassador network is used to test our approaches and methods to evaluating the effectiveness of our engagement activities.
+We regularly ask for views and thoughts on how we can constantly improve the way we engage and connect with all communities in Doncaster.

 All GPs in Doncaster have access to a number of resources and tools from the Royal College of General Practitioners, one of which is a repository of information supporting GPs to ensure that veterans’ health care needs are addressed.
 In addition, a number of GP practices in Doncaster are working hard to become veteran friendly.